ShadowfallStudios/FactionsExtension/README.md

 Add factions and relations in your game using C++ or Blueprints

-This plugin is for Unreal Engine.
-For older engine versions visit [Releases](https://github.com/PipeRift/FactionsExtension/releases) to find compatible versions<br>

 ## What are "Factions"
 When we say **Faction** we refer to a **group of entities or actors** that can share behavior or data.